chillcicada/tntt/README.md

 TnTT is a recursive acronym for "Tntt is Not a Tex Thesis Template for Tsinghua University".
 An unofficial Tsinghua University thesis template based on [Typst][Typst].

+> [!IMPORTANT]
+>
-**Currently, it only supports the Comprehensive Thesis Training for undergraduates.**
+> **Currently, it only supports the Comprehensive Thesis Training for undergraduates.
+Please use the latest version of Typst for editing.**

 ## Usage